zorache/model-tampering-evals/attacks/input_space/README.md

 In addition to the original repo, this fork has the addition of:

-- an implementation of multi-prompt AutoPrompt attack
+- An implementation of multi-prompt AutoPrompt attack
 - Support for Llama-3 Chat Template
 - Support for no chat template
 - Support for attacks with the same target for multi-prompt